reTHINK-project/specs/messages/p2p-connection-messages.md

-### P2P Connection Messages
+---
+layout: documentation
+title: P2P Connections Management
+category: Messages Specification
+order: 8
+---

-This doc specifies Messages that are used to manage P2P Connections between different Runtime using P2P Protostubs, including:
+This doc specifies Messages that are used to manage P2P Connections between different Runtimes using P2P Protostubs, including:

 -	[P2P Connections managed by the RuntimeUA](#runtime-ua-management)